codedance/Retaliation/README.md

 ### Tips

   * Carefully select the mounting location.
 Pick a central location in your office space.
+    Endeavor to maximize angular separation between targets.
+This will reduce the likelihood of friendly fire incidents... but then again this is comes with the territory and is all part of the fun!

-    Also consider sticking down the launcher using double-sided tape to lock it's position.
+  * Consider sticking down the launcher using double-sided tape to lock its position.
+This reduces the chase of using a physical hack to disrupt the coordinate targeting system.

-  * If your dev team is down under and you're finding Retaliation is loosing its effect, try dipping each missile in roo poo for some added punch :-)
+  * If your dev team is Down Under and you're finding Retaliation is loosing its effect, try dipping each missile in roo poo for some added punch :-)

   * If your build breaking perpetrator is at point-blank range, for health and safety